WordPress Reusable Blocks Guide

 Blocks in WordPress Editor Management

-After using reusable blocks for a while, you may have some blocks that you don’t use anymore or some blocks that you want to rename.
-Gutenberg Editor allows you to easily manage all your reusable blocks from one screen.
+After using reusable blocks for a while, you may have some blocks you don’t use anymore or some that you want to rename.
+Gutenberg Editor allows you to manage all your re-blocks from one screen easily.

-To manage your blocks, click on the add block button and then locate the Reusables tab.
+To manage your blocks, click the add block button and locate the Reusables tab.
 You’ll see a link to manage your reusable blocks page.
 Manage the reusable blocks link.

-Finally, clicking on the link will bring you to the block management page.
-From here, you can edit, delete, export, and import your blocks.
+Finally, clicking the link will bring you to the block management page.
+You can edit, delete, export, and import your blocks from here.

 To do this, click on the three-dot menu in the toolbar and select the ‘Convert to Regular Block’ option.
 This will convert the reusable block into a regular block just for that post.